-Background: Durvalumab is a PD-L1 blocking monoclonal antibody and immune checkpoint inhibitor indicated for: the treatment of adult patients with unresectable stage III non-small cell lung cancer (NSCLC) whose disease has not progressed following concurrent platinum-based chemotherapy and radiation therapy and in combination with etoposide and either carboplatin or cisplatin, as first-line treatment of adult patients with extensive-stage small cell lung cancer (ES-SCLC).
+Background: Durvalumab is a PD-L1 blocking monoclonal antibody and immune checkpoint inhibitor indicated for: the treatment of adult patients with unresectable stage III non-small cell lung cancer (NSCLC) whose disease has not progressed following concurrent platinum-based chemotherapy and radiation therapy, in combination with etoposide and either carboplatin or cisplatin, as first-line treatment of adult patients with extensive-stage small cell lung cancer (ES-SCLC), unresectable hepatocellular carcinoma in combination with tremeliumab, and in combination with gemcitabine and cisplatin for adult patients with locally advanced or metastatic biliary tract cancer.
 In a clinical study known as the PACIFIC trial, patients with stage III, unresectable NSCLC who completed at least 2 cycles of concurrent platinum based chemotherapy and definitive radiation within 42 days prior to initiation of durvalumab demonstrated a 2-year OS rate of 66% for durvalumab vs 55% with placebo (HR=0.68) and an updated 4-year OS rate of 50% for durvalumab and 36% with placebo (HR=0.71).
-1,2,6 The median duration of PFS in the trial was 17.2 months for the durvalumab group versus 5.6 months in the placebo group (see Stage III NSCLC Disease Overview PQI).
-1,2 Within ES-SCLC, the CASPIAN study reported patients receiving durvalumab with chemotherapy (etoposide and either carboplatin or cisplatin) had a median OS of 13.0 months versus 10.3 with chemotherapy alone (HR=0.73).
+1-3 The median duration of PFS in the trial was 17.2 months for the durvalumab group versus 5.6 months in the placebo group (see Stage III NSCLC Disease Overview PQI).^{1,2} Within ES-SCLC, the CASPIAN study reported patients receiving durvalumab with chemotherapy (etoposide and either carboplatin or cisplatin) had a median OS of 13.0 months versus 10.3 with chemotherapy alone (HR=0.73).
 Durvalumab belongs to the class of drugs that bind either the programmed death-receptor 1 (PD-1) or the PDligand 1 (PD-L1), blocking the PD-1/PD-L1 pathway, thereby removing inhibition of a T-cell-mediated immune response.
-Durvalumab also has the potential to break peripheral tolerance and induce immunemediated adverse events (imAEs or imARs).
+Durvalumab also has the potential to break peripheral tolerance and induce immune-related adverse events (irAEs).
 These reactions can occur during or after treatment with durvalumab has been completed or discontinued.
-In the PACIFIC study, imAEs of any grade irrespective of cause were reported in 24% of patients receiving durvalumab vs 8 % of placebo.
-Similarly, in the CASPIAN study, 20% of patients in the durvalumab + chemotherapy arm experienced imAEs versus 3% in the comparator arm.
-It is important to recognize key and potential imAEs early when managing patients.^{2,3}
+In the PACIFIC study, ir AEs of any grade irrespective of cause were reported in 24% of patients receiving durvalumab vs 8 % of placebo.
+Similarly, in the CASPIAN study, 20% of patients in the durvalumab + chemotherapy arm experienced irAEs versus 3% in the comparator arm.
+It is important to recognize key and potential irAEs early when managing patients.^{2,4}

-PQI Process: Upon order of durvalumab:
+PQI Process: Upon order of durvalumab1

-- Verify dosing of durvalumab as an intravenous infusion over 60 minutes - o Stage III NSCLC - Weight 30 kg and more: 10 mg/kg every 2 weeks or 1500 mg every 4 weeks - Weight less than 30 kg: 10 mg/kg every 2 weeks - o Extensive-Stage small cell lung cancer (ES-SCLC)1 - Weight >30kg: 1500 mg every 3 weeks in combination with chemotherapy for 4 cycles, then 1500 mg every 4 weeks as a single agent - Weight <30kg: 20 mg/kg every 3 weeks in combination with chemotherapy for 4 cycles, then 10 mg/kg every 2 weeks as a single agent - Durvalumab comes in both 500 mg/10mL and 120 mg/2.4 mL (both 50 mg/mL) single-dose vials - Withdraw the required volume from the vial(s) and transfer into intravenous bag containing 0.9% Sodium Chloride or 5% Dextrose, mixing diluted solution by gentle inversion (do NOT shake).
-Final concentration should be between 1 mg/mL-15 mg/mL - Administer intravenously over 60 minutes through line containing a sterile, low-protein binding 0.2 or 0.22 micron in-line filter - Follow the table below for guidelines regarding immune mediated adverse reaction/events, dosage reduction is not recommended1
+- Verify dosing of durvalumab as an intravenous infusion over 60 minutes - o Stage III NSCLC - Weight 30 kg and more: 10 mg/kg every 2 weeks or 1500 mg every 4 weeks - Weight < 30 kg: 10 mg/kg every 2 weeks - o Extensive-Stage small cell lung cancer (ES-SCLC) - Weight > 30kg: 1500 mg every 3 weeks in combination with chemotherapy for 4 cycles, then 1500 mg every 4 weeks as a single agent - Weight < 30kg: 20 mg/kg every 3 weeks in combination with chemotherapy for 4 cycles, then 10 mg/kg every 2 weeks as a single agent - Durvalumab comes in both 500 mg/10mL and 120 mg/2.4 mL (both 50 mg/mL) single-dose vials - Withdraw the required volume from the vial(s) and transfer into intravenous bag containing 0.9% Sodium Chloride or 5% Dextrose, mixing diluted solution by gentle inversion (do NOT shake) - o Final concentration should be between 1 mg/mL-15 mg/mL - Administer intravenously over 60 minutes through line containing a sterile, low-protein binding 0.2 or 0.22 micron in-line filter